 Here’s a breakdown of MFA (multi-factor authentication) and how it can help your business attract and retain customers with convenient UX and highly secured transactions.

-In 2021, over 22 billion records were exposed in publicly disclosed data breaches.
-Once on the dark web, these records provide fraudsters with details they need to attempt identity-based attacks on businesses.
+In 2021, over 22 billion records were exposed to publicly disclosed data breaches.
+Once on the dark web, these records provide fraudsters with the details they need to attempt identity-based attacks on businesses.

 Darktrace found that in the U.S. retail sector alone, credential theft, spoofing, and password stuffing attacks accounted for over 170% more of all observed cyber incidents in 2022 compared to 2021.
 According to Imperva, “Last year, Imperva recorded a staggering 148% increase in Account Takeover attacks, as reported in the 2022 Bad Bot Report.”
 Security.org found that 60% of account takeover victims used the same password as the compromised account across multiple accounts.

 Multi-factor authentication (MFA) is a security approach that can help avoid weak employee and customer authentication that can lead to data breaches.
 MFA also protects against attacks on customer accounts resulting from exposed records.

 Instead of requiring a single factor, such as a password, for authentication, MFA requires two or more factors to verify that the person trying to access sensitive data or an account is truly the employee or customer they claim to be.

 Multi-factor authentication grants users access to online accounts, data, websites, applications, or platforms only after the user presents multiple factors – and after those factors have been authenticated.
 Users establish the factors they will use for access during the onboarding process after they have gone through the identity verification or proofing that confirms they are who they claim to be.